 General Sir Harry Smith, 1846

-During the battle, the 16th (Queen’s Own) Lancers charged into the Sikh infantry.
+During the battle, the 16th (The Queen’s) Lancers charged into the Sikh infantry.
 Major John Smyth led the attack with a cry of ‘Boys, three cheers for the Queen… Lancers Charge’.

 Smyth was among the many lancers wounded, but several Sikh guns were captured or put out of action.
 The infantry and horse artillery then drove the Sikhs from the battlefield.

 The first major charge of the battle was by the Heavy Brigade.
 A large Russian cavalry force had been repelled by the ‘Thin Red Line’ of British infantry, but stopped as it came towards the British camp.
 This mistake laid it open to attack, and the British heavy cavalry charged.

 With luck and skill, the outnumbered British drove the Russian horsemen from the field.
 This action, said to have been over in eight minutes, showed how strong cavalry could be, even against superior numbers.

 ‘It was truly magnificent; and to me who could see the enormous numbers opposed to you, the whole valley being filled with Russian cavalry, the victory of the Heavy Brigade was the most glorious thing I ever saw.’